-- A £3,700 bursary towards your living costs for each year of your course for living costs
+- A £3,700 bursary towards your living costs for each year of your course

 - A £3,000 reduction in your fee for each year of your course

 - Access to support in identifying opportunities for work experience or internships

-You will also have tailored access to internship opportunities through the Careers Service and will be fully supported throughout your course in developing your career and preparing for the world of work or further study after your degree at Oxford as well as access to bursaries to support internships you choose to undertake during your degree.
+You will have tailored access to internship opportunities through the Careers Service and will be fully supported throughout your course in developing your career and preparing for the world of work or further study after your degree at Oxford.
+You will also have access to bursaries to support internships you choose to undertake during your degree.
 While completing an internship is not a compulsory part of the scholarship, it is recommended you take advantage of the support and bursaries available.

-What if I do not wish to take up the Moritz-Heyman Scholarship?
+What if I do not wish to be a Moritz-Heyman Scholar?

 How do I obtain further information?